 School Of Sanctuary

-St Michael's is working towards being accredited as a School of Sanctuary showing that we are fully inclusive, able to extend a warm welcome to everyone.
-A place where all understand and value what it means to find a place of sanctuary.
+St Michael's has been accredited as a School of Sanctuary showing that we are fully inclusive, able to extend a warm welcome to everyone and a place where all understand and value what it means to find a place of sanctuary.

 As an inclusive Christian school, St Michael's CE (A) Primary School values everyone as a child of God and rejoices in its diversity.
 Our vision is to provide a happy, loving and nurturing environment where all have the confidence to make outstanding progress and so expand and fulfil their hopes and aspirations.